What to do in Madrid for a Week

 Day 6: Museum Hopping

-For something different, explore the Sorolla Museum to admire the works of the Spanish master, Joaquín Sorolla, known for his beautiful paintings of landscapes and beach scenes.
+For the something different try to visit the Sorollo Museum that contains the works of the famous Spanish painter Joaquín Sorolla famous for his bright paintings depicting landscapes and sea coast views.

 Day 7: Exploring Neighborhoods